mctrl-io/mctrl/README.md

   Otter: What's the greatest mission that you want to see achieved on earth?
 And don't use this as an excuse to start Bible thumping.

   Fox: Wow.
 Okay.
 Let me think.
 That's a tough one to sum up.
 No Christiaity allowed here?
-That's cold, Otter: ...
+That's cold...
 Okay, got it.
 For me, I'll declare Mission Accomplished when the world affirms what a shameful waste it's been to pour our time and treasure into the Metaverse, spiraling ever deeper into our own imaginations through VR and fake worlds with nothing good to bring into the real world -- in fact, usually seeking departure from the real world -- when we should've been on MetaMission the whole time.

   Otter: I see what you did there, trying to encode your Christian faith into something even I can agree with.

   Fox: Yes, Otter, even you can agree with the MetaMission.

   Otter: That's nice to know, but I already knew all that, and you're getting us off track.
-Please tell our readers why you're qualified to code all this stuff and save the world for everyone.
+Please tell my readers why you're qualified to code all this stuff and save the world for everyone.

   Fox: First of all, I'm no savior, and secondly, I'm hardly going to code everything myself.
-I can't wait to fully decentralize this open-source megaproject I have in mind.
+I can't wait to fully decentralize this open-source megaproject, and missions allow for this naturally.
 As for me and coding...

   I don't remember coding my first program, but I remember writing a Blackjack game in BASIC on a Tandy Pocket Computer.
 Wish I could find that thing.
 Later, in my teens, I learned about C++ and studied object-oriented programming for a few years, for no particular reason other than it gave me joy.
 Then I went to college and majored in creative writing and literature, which also gave me